mixelpixel/ngrok_and_http-server/README.md

 21. Copy one of the "Forwarding" URLS, e.g. `https://202c6e30.ngrok.io`
 22. Paste the URL into your browser to see how it looks from the world wide web.
 23. Share with your friends :)
+24. Note that as people visit your website, ngrok will display information about the HTTP requests being made.
+25. Your HTML page is now visible at this URL: https://202c6e30.ngrok.io/project_folder/helloWorld.html

 #### Other Deployment Options
 - Netlify: https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/